cole8888/Memeganizer/README.md

 `python3 Memeganizer/BinaryImageClassificationSuite.py --mode predict --home Memeganizer/Meme_Jan18-2020/ --size 224 --save_score --chunks --mem X --images /PATH_TO_IMAGES_TO_SORT/`
 where X in `--mem X` is roughly how many gigabytes of ram you'd like to dedicate to the process.
 You can also use `--chunk_size` to change how many images corresponds to 1GB of memory usage (I found 1400 was pretty good).

 Please note that no neural network is perfect.
 As of writing, the model performs quite well in my validation tests and based on my first hand experience.
-It can perform better or worse than depending on the image workload.
+It can perform better or worse depending on the workload.

 There are various things in images or types of images which have a higher chance of confusing the model, these include:
 - Captions, text bars, filters or stickers.